ToshioCP/Gtk4-tutorial/gfm/sec20.md

 2. Create a TfeAlert object.
 3. Connect "response" signal to a handler
 4. Show the dialog
-5. In the signal handler do something along the response-id.
+5. In the signal handler do something with regard to the response-id.
 Then destroy the dialog.

 ## Top level window